Hardware Root of Trust IP Cores to Create, Wrap and Manage Keys

 It turns out that an SRAM cell has its own preferred state every time the SRAM is powered resulting from the random differences in the threshold voltages.
 This preference is independent from the preference of the neighboring cells and independent of the location of the cell on the chip or on the wafer.

-Hence the startup values of unitialized SRAM memory form a unique and random pattern of 0’s and 1’s.
+Hence the startup values of unitialized SRAM form a unique and random pattern of 0’s and 1’s.
 This pattern is like a silicon fingerprint since it is unique per SRAM and hence per chip.
 It can be used as a Physical Unclonable Function and is called the SRAM PUF response.

 QUIDDIKEY Hardware IP Family

 The SRAM PUF response is a noisy fingerprint, and turning it into a high-quality and secure key vault requires further processing.
-This is done with the QUIDDIKEY logic.
+This is done with the QUIDDIKEY IP.
 QUIDDIKEY bundles the following techniques to reconstruct exactly the same cryptographic key every time and under all (environmental) circumstances in a very secure manner:

 - error correction